The Best Coffee Tampers In The UK 2022

 Are all coffee tampers the same size?

-Some baskets are slightly tapered or have a ridge in them, which means that you need a slightly smaller tamper, which is why for example the tampers for Sage portafilters are usually 53mm and not 54mm.
+Some baskets are slightly tapered or have a ridge in them, which implies that you need a slightly smaller tamper, which is why for example the tampers for Sage portafilters are usually 53mm and not 54mm.

-If you’re in doubt, simply have a quick google for “best tamper size for <insert your espresso coffee machine here>”, and you’ll usually find others have already answered this issue on forums, Reddit & so on.
+If you’re in doubt, just have a quick google for “best tamper size for <insert your espresso coffee machine here>”, and you’ll usually find others have already answered this issue on forums, Reddit & so on.

 Is a bigger portafilter better?